 We celebrate World Migratory Bird Day every May by hosting the “Birdwatching Open” at Cantigny Golf.
 The event (limited to 20 birders for safety) brings attention to the important role that golf courses can play in providing high-quality habitat for birds.
 The 12th Annual Birdwatching Open will take place May 8, 2021.
 Registration is required: send an email to Jeff Reiter at email@example.com with “Birdwatching Open” on the Subject line.

 Observing birds from one place, instead of walking around, can be an effective strategy.
 Birders call it a “Big Sit.”
 Our first such event took place on top of Cantigny Park’s Butterfly Hill on September 14, 2019.
 About 30 birders participated and spotted 43 species.
 It was so much fun we plan to do it again on September 12, 2020!

 Cantigny Golf is proud to host a thriving colony of Purple Martins, North America’s largest member of the swallow family.
 Look for the apartment-style houses on the right as you approach the Cantigny Golf Academy.
 There’s even a street sign: Purple Martin Place.
 The birds usually arrive in early April and stay until early August before migrating south.

 More than 50 nest boxes for Eastern Bluebirds are located throughout Cantigny Park and Cantigny Golf.
 The houses are carefully monitored each year to measure nest productivity.
 Tree Swallows, Black-capped Chickadees and House Wrens sometimes occupy the houses, too.

 Chimney Swift Tower

-A chimney swift tower was erected near the Idea Garden in 2012.
-Swifts nested in the tower for the first time in 2015.
-The tower features a bulletin board with information about chimney swifts and the Cantigny birding program.
+A custom-made tower was erected near the Idea Garden in 2012.
+Swifts nested in it for the first time in 2015.
+The tower features a bulletin board with information about Chimney Swifts and the Cantigny birding program.